ProgFelipe/products/README.md

 Architecture and Tech aspects:

 - [Main Architecture] - Clean architecture with two project modules App and Data.
-Data: contains UseCases and domain models
+Data: contains UseCases, Repository, Domain and service dto models.
 App: contains the presentation layer, like viewModels, customViews.
 In this layer you will see a BaseViewModel which cover useCase calls with success and error callbacks and a common status handler.

-- [Unit Test] - Tried to cover the UseCases, Repositories, ViewModels and Domain.
+- [Unit Test] - Cover the UseCases, Repositories, ViewModels and Domain.

 ## Libraries